epttli/Placenta_single_nucleus_analysis/README.md

 # Placenta snATAC preprocessing for scE2G

-This repository contains code used to preprocess and integrate placental snATAC-seq (early + term donors) and transfer cell type labels from a paired multiome reference, to generate inputs for scE2G.
+This repository contains code used to preprocess and integrate human placental snATAC-seq data from early and term pregnancy, and to transfer cell type labels from a paired multiome reference, in order to generate inputs for scE2G.

-## Contents
+## Repository contents
+- `code/`
-- `code/` R Markdown notebooks for each analysis step
+  R Markdown notebooks for each analysis step (QC, integration, dimensionality testing, label transfer).
-- `data/` instructions for obtaining public datasets (no raw data stored here)
+- `scripts/`
+  Example bash scripts showing how raw snATAC-seq data were downloaded and processed using Cell Ranger ATAC.
-- `results/` optional outputs/figures
+- `results/`
+  Optional output figures generated during analysis.

-## Data
+## Data availability
-Raw snATAC-seq: GEO GSE247038 (Cell Ranger ATAC processed per donor)
-Multiome reference: SCP2601 (Single Cell Portal)

-See `data/README.md` for download notes and expected file structure.
+- Raw snATAC-seq data: GEO accession **GSE247038**
+- Paired snRNA-seq/snATAC-seq multiome reference: Single Cell Portal accession **SCP2601**

+Raw sequencing files, Cell Ranger outputs, and reference files are not included in this repository.

 ## How to run
-1. Install required R packages (Seurat, Signac, etc.)
+1. Install required R packages (e.g. Seurat, Signac).
+2. Download the data from the sources listed above.
+3. Update file paths in the scripts and notebooks as needed.
-2. Run notebooks in `code/` in order:
+4. Run the R Markdown notebooks in `code/` in order.
-   - `01_...Rmd`
-   - `02_...Rmd`
-   - ...

 ## Notes
-- Large files (FASTQs, fragments, matrices) are not tracked in this repo.
+- Large files (FASTQs, fragment files, matrices, references) are intentionally excluded.
-- Set file paths at the top of each notebook.
+- File paths are defined explicitly in each script/notebook and should be adapted to the local environment.